universal-mcp/applications/src/universal_mcp/applications/shortcut/README.md

-# Shortcut MCP Server
+# ShortcutApp MCP Server

-An MCP Server for the Shortcut API.
+An MCP Server for the ShortcutApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Shortcut API.
+This is automatically generated from OpenAPI schema for the ShortcutApp API.

 | Tool | Description |